 General Questions

-• Medical cannabis, or "marijuana" as it is sometimes referred to, is a prescription-based product from the flowers of the Cannabis sativa L. plant that is used to ease symptoms caused by certain medical conditions.
+• Medical cannabis is a written certification-based product from the flowers of the Cannabis sativa L. plant.
+It includes medical cannabis products and raw plant material that are used to ease symptoms caused by certain medical conditions.

-• The cannabis plant has over 100 cannabinoids including THC or Tetrahydrocannabinol.
-THC is the primary compound in the cannabis plant and is responsible for most of the physiological effects.
+• Tetrahydrocannabinol, or THC, is the primary compound in the cannabis plant and is responsible for most of the physiological effects of cannabis.

 • Allowable medical cannabis products include edibles, oils, tinctures, vapes, and raw plant material.
-SB 47 only allows the purchase of vapes for registered cardholders over the age of 21.
+Only individuals over the age of 21 are able to purchase vaping products.

-• Additionally, SB 47 prohibits Kentuckians from consuming raw plant material by smoking.
-SB 47 also requires that all raw plant materials packaged in the Commonwealth be labeled as "not intended for consumption by smoking."
+• Additionally, Kentucky law prohibits individuals to consume raw plant material by smoking and requires all raw plant materials packaged in the Commonwealth to be labeled as " not intended for consumption by smoking."

 • Any type or form of cancer, regardless of stage;